Optimal transport modeling uncovers spatial domain dynamics in spatiotemporal transcriptomics

 Here, we train with default parameters.
 For overriding default parameters purpose, a yaml

 file is needed.
 We have provided an example config.yaml with our default parameters for your reference.
-Again, we do recommend using our default parameters to achieve the best performance.
+Again, we do recommend using our default parameters to achieve the best performance, but if you wish to tune them, you can do so with:

-Step 4: infer spatial domains and domain dynamics based on region number
+Step 3: Infer spatial domains and domain dynamics

 Once the training stage finishes, we can obtain spatial domains and generate domain dynamics.
 If we have prior knowledge on how many domains we might have (given by the original study), we can run: